Agonist vs Antagonist Drugs for Addiction Treatment

 1. Naltrexone

-Naltrexone is an antagonist drug used for both alcohol and opioid addiction treatment.
+Naltrexone is an example of an antagonist drug used for both alcohol and opioid addiction treatment.

 It works by blocking the receptors that opioids and alcohol bind to in the brain to reduce the pleasurable effects they produce.